Last updated on July 29th, 2018

 That doesn’t mean a full gym workout, and in fact, don’t push yourself and overdo it as you need to save your surplus energy for healing.
 However, for the best health we need to condition the cardiovascular system as well as the muscles and spine.

-4. Do some exercise first thing in the morning to pump your lymph fluid around.
+4. Exercise first thing in the morning to flush your lymph system.

 After lying down all night the lymph fluid throughout your body stagnates as it doesn’t have an organ like the heart to pump it around.

-You need to move in order to pump the lymph fluid and get it to the liver and kidneys where the toxins and waste products can be removed from the body via the urine.
+You need to move in order to pump the lymph fluid and get it into the venous system from where it gets to the liver and kidneys, which remove toxins and waste products from the body via the urine and feces.

-5. Do aerobic exercise twice daily for 3–60 minutes
+5. Do gentle to moderate aerobic exercise twice daily for 30–60 minutes

 The ultimate anti-cancer exercise program is to do aerobic exercise morning and evening for 30-45 minutes each.
+Brisk walking or hill walking is ideal.
 This makes sure that excess blood sugar is taken up by muscles instead of feeding cancer cells and it also oxygenates the entire body including the cancer cells.
+And you have the added benefits of getting out in nature, sunshine and fresh air.